 Our 2020-25 Tariff Structure Statement (TSS) was approved by the AER in June 2020.
 Our annual Pricing Proposal for 2020-25 will be consistent with the details outlined in our TSS.
-The specific rates for each tariff will be published in the relevant Pricing Proposal.
+The specific prices for each tariff will be published in the relevant annual Pricing Proposal.

 |2020-25 Indicative Pricing Schedule - December 2019||525.2 KB||11 Jun 2020|

 |2020-25 TSS Explanatory Notes – December 2019||1.6 MB||10 Jun 2020|

 |2020-25 Tariff Structure Statement - Revised and Approved||2.7 MB||29 Oct 2020|